NSF ITEST Program Online Workshop for EPSCoR Jurisdictions

 Day 2: Thursday, September 28, 11 am – 3 pm ET

-This half-day session will focus on the ITEST program proposal development process.
-Attendees will learn about NSF and STELAR resources designed to support the development of a competitive ITEST proposal.
-NSF program officers will be available to review initial concepts and address proposal-specific questions in preparation for the August 2024 solicitation.
-See below for instructions on how to share this information in advance.
+This half-day session focused on the ITEST proposal development process, featuring NSF and STELAR resources designed to support the development of a competitive ITEST proposal.
+Then, attendees met with NSF program officers to review initial concepts and address proposal-specific questions in preparation for the August 2024 solicitation.

 EVENT DETAILS